wusai2333/trib/doc/lab2.md

 ```

 This function takes a bin storage structure, and returns an implementation of
 `trib.Server`.
-The returned instance then will serve as a service frontend that
+The returned instance then will serve as a service front-end that
 takes Tribbler service requests, and translates them into one or more calls to
-the backend key-value bin storage.
-This frontend should be stateless,
+the back-end key-value bin storage.
+This front-end should be stateless,
 concurrency safe, and ready to be killed at any time.
 This means that at any
-time during its execution on any call, the backend key-value store always needs
+time during its execution on any call, the back-end key-value store always needs
 to stay in a consistent state.
-Also, note that one frontend might be taking
+Also, note that one front-end might be taking
 multiple concurrent requests from the Web, and there might be multiple
-frontends talking to the same backend, so make sure your system handles all
+front-ends talking to the same back-end, so make sure your system handles all
 the concurrency issues correctly.

 Note that your tribbler service should not rely on any special features that you
 added to your bin storage client.
 In particular, we should be able to swap out
-your `trib.BinStorage` for our own, and your Tribbler frontend should be
+your `trib.BinStorage` for our own, and your Tribbler front-end should be
 perfectly happy (and none the wiser).
 In particular, this means that you cannot
 rely on the bin storage keeper to perform Tribbler related tasks.
-A frontends
+A front-ends
 may spawn additional background go routines if additional work is required by
 your implementation.